kayak4665664/kayak4665664.github.io/first-semester-at-ucas/index.md

 After staying in a farmhouse inn in the village next to Yanqi Lake for one night, I went to UCAS early the next morning.
 It rained🌧️ all day, and my clothes and shoes were soaked, but when I first arrived at school, everything felt so fresh and I was in a good mood🙂.

 <div align="center">
-{{< image src="https://cdn.jsdelivr.net/gh/kayak4665664/My-images/IMG_1738.jpeg" title="The lotus🪷 pond in the West District of Yanqi Lake Campus of UCAS" alt="The lotus🪷 pond in the West District of Yanqi Lake Campus of UCAS" caption="The lotus🪷 pond in the West District of Yanqi Lake Campus of UCAS" >}}
+{{< image src="https://cdn.jsdelivr.net/gh/kayak4665664/My-images/IMG_1738.jpeg" title="The lotus🪷 pond in the West District of Yanqi Lake Campus of UCAS" alt="The lotus🪷 pond in the West District of Yanqi Lake Campus of UCAS" caption="The lotus pond in the West District of Yanqi Lake Campus of UCAS" >}}
 </div>

 <div align="center">
-{{< image src="https://cdn.jsdelivr.net/gh/kayak4665664/My-images/IMG_1672.jpeg" title="🌇" alt="🌇" caption="🌇" >}}
+{{< image src="https://cdn.jsdelivr.net/gh/kayak4665664/My-images/IMG_1672.jpeg" title="🌇" alt="🌇" caption="The sunset" >}}
 </div>

 <div align="center">